How Jeff Sessions Killed the U.S. Pot Stock Rally

 At the same time, the Cannabis Stock Index, made up of 75 companies, surged 26.8% higher.

-Even in my newsletter, Oxford Resource Explorer, our Canadian marijuana positions shot up as much as 72.6% during just that five-day span.
+Our Canadian marijuana positions even shot up as much as 72.6% during just that five-day span in another one of my newsletters.
 And we don’t recommend penny stocks.

 Investors were blitzed about the possibilities.